stefanak-michal/cyphergui/README.md

 ## todo

-- show (db: database) in page title and in stash only if there is more than one database
 - log console somewhere (new tab, btn to open in Start and navbar?) ..can be used logger from neo4j driver to fill it up?

-- Canvas dole vľavo powered by orb + link
-- Footer link help na gh issues
-- Canvas side lišta s detailami pri kliku na node/rel
+- Canvas side column with details on node/rel click
-- Dalsie typy properties v edit.
-- query na db - urobit na to fn, aby sa nepracovalo priamo s neo4j.
-Aby sa db layer dal nahradit.
-To znamena ze bude treba aj neo4j.integer volania upravit.
+- Add missing types (date, time, point, ...) for properties in edit tab (node/rel)
+- query db - make a fn to avoid direct call neo4j driver.
+To make it possible use different driver if neccesary.
+That means it requires update on neo4j Integer usage.
 - https://create-react-app.dev/docs/deployment/#github-pages
+- clean up public dir